 Center pin is +12 volts!

 Some components will have tape holding the leads together.
-These parts are normally used in automated insertion equipment.
+These parts are normally used in automated component insertion equipment.
 The leads are long enough that you can just cut the leads close to the tape rather than pulling tape off.
-Some of the adhesive may remain on lead ends and inhibit a good solder joint if adhesive gets stuck in through hole.
+Some of the adhesive may remain on lead ends and inhibit a good solder joint if adhesive gets stuck in the through hole.

 Your kit includes pins for the modular connector housing should you decide not to wire directly board.